RTSP to WebRTC: IP Camera Streaming for Real-Time Surveillance (Update)April 27, 2022

 - The Live Stream Name, which is required, should be short and descriptive.

-- The Broadcast Location is where Wowza Streaming Cloud transcodes your stream.
+- The Broadcast Location is where Wowza Video transcodes your stream.
 By default, the Broadcast Location is set to your browser’s time zone.
 Choose a Broadcast Location that’s as close as possible to the video source and supports the features you want to use.

 4. On the Video Source and Transcoder Settings page, if you see your specific camera type listed, click that.
-If not, go ahead and select Other RTSP as the camera or encoder you want to use to connect to Wowza Streaming Cloud.
+If not, go ahead and select Other RTSP as the camera or encoder you want to use to connect to Wowza Video.

-5. For Live Stream Type, use the default setting, Adaptive bitrate.
+5. For Live Stream Type, select Adaptive bitrate.
 Passthrough isn’t available for WebRTC in the live stream workflow.

-6. Specify how the encoder will communicate with Wowza Streaming Cloud: select Pull Stream
+6. Specify how the encoder will communicate with Wowza Video: select Pull Stream

 For pull streams, enter the encoder’s Source URL.
 See the encoder/camera user guide for information about its URL.
 The hostname or IP address in the URL must be publicly accessible.
 If authentication information, such as username and password, is included in the source URL, it can only contain alphanumeric, period (.), underscore (_), and hyphen (-) characters.

-7. Select Yes, create an HLS stream with reduced latency.
+7. Select Prioritize latency to create an HLS stream with the lowest latency possible.

-Streaming Cloud will provide you with both a WebRTC and HLS playback url.
+Wowza Video will provide you with both a WebRTC and HLS playback URL.

 8. Specify the Aspect Ratio.
-Note: For WebRTC, we recommend keeping the default Aspect Ratio of 1280×720.
+Note: For WebRTC, we recommend keeping the default Aspect Ratio of 1280 x 720.

-9. Click Next for the next 3 pages leaving all settings as the default and click Finish.
+9. Click Next for the next three pages leaving all settings as the default and click Finish.

 B. Modify the Codecs for WebRTC Playback

-For WebRTC playback in Streaming Cloud, you will need to transcode your RTSP stream to the following codecs:
+For WebRTC playback in Wowza Video, you will need to transcode your RTSP stream to the following codecs:

-1. Select Transcoders from the Advanced dropdown in the nav.
+1. Select Transcoders from the Advanced column in the left navigation pane.

 2. Click on the transcoder in the list that is the same name as your stream.